Do You Qualify for Solar in Massachusetts? What Every Homeowner Should Know Before Getting a Quote

 Your Electrical Panel

-When we install solar, we tie the system into your home's main electrical panel.
+When solar is installed, the system gets tied into your home's main electrical panel.
 Most modern homes with a 200-amp service can accommodate a solar interconnection without any issues.
 However, if you have an older 100-amp panel, or a very old fuse box, you might require an electrical service upgrade before solar can be connected safely.
 (Read the complete installation guide).

 If your panel is already full because you've recently added an EV charger, a heat pump, or a hot tub, that also affects available capacity.
 This isn't a disqualifier by any means — it is just a cost consideration.
 Upgrading a panel is a routine part of many solar projects.
 An electrical assessment is part of the process to ensure everything is safe and up to code.